 Another study I’d love to see done that more directly connects to ours is an examination of the talent payroll to see what story that tells.
 We can talk about placement on the schedule, on the promotional materials, and the time allotted each performer, but money is a signifier that we all understand of how valued someone or something is.
 I fear that in recent years, the story the payroll tells has been an ugly one, and that Jazz Fest has its own small-but-growing class of One Percenters, and that the sort of economic disparity we see in society is playing out at Jazz Fest as well.
 Million dollar contracts may be the cost of doing business with some acts, but if wages go up at the top without movement upward as well in the lower ranks, it’s going to be hard to get music fans and musicians to feel the festival’s love.

-I suspect (and to be fair, this is at least the second or third supposition in this section.
-To be clear, I’m spitballing.) that the festival would say that part of the compensation for playing Jazz Fest is exposure, and it would be right.
+I suspect--This is at least the second or third supposition in this section.
+To be clear, I’m spitballing--that the festival would say that part of the compensation for playing Jazz Fest is exposure, and it would be right.
 While I was at OffBeat, we regularly heard from fans of New Orleans music from around the world, and many of the bands they loved they first heard at Jazz Fest.
 A circuit of clubs and festivals has developed around the country that give local artists a place to play, and many of their bookers first heard bands at Jazz Fest.
 Fans of The Who or Keith Urban show up, camp out, hear whoever’s on in front of them, and theoretically a percentage of them become fans as well.

 With that in mind, another good study would be to discover the actual economic impact Jazz Fest has on an artist.
 What is the dollar value of exposure?
 Whatever it turns out to be, Jazz Fest will have a hard times making people believe that the festival is on the side of the musicians if the paycheck disparity is too great.